HOW TO APPLY FOR A TIER 4 STUDENT VISA FROM OUTSIDE THE UK

 The Academic Technology Approval Scheme (ATAS) was introduced in order to ensure that prospective students who are applying to study certain sensitive subjects in the UK do not have links to Weapons of Mass Destruction (WMD).
 Non-EEA students studying on certain science, engineering and technology degrees will have to apply for an ATAS clearance certificate before obtaining a new visa.
 To check whether you need an ATAS certificate, and for more details about the ATAS scheme, please see the Home Office website.

 Failure to provide a valid ATAS clearance certificate (if your course requires one) when you submit your Tier 4 online application form will result in your application being refused.

 To apply for an ATAS certificate you first need to receive an unconditional offer letter.

 You should then go to the Home Office website and using your text, complete the online application form.
 The Foreign and Commonwealth Office (FCO) will process the application and email a certificate to you, which you should print out and submit with your other documents.
 The FCO gets very busy at certain times of the year and so you are strongly advised to apply at least 8 weeks before you intend to renew your student visa.

 - Immigration Health Surcharge

-From 6 April 2015 applications for visas that are more than six months long will also include an 'immigration health surcharge'.
+From 6 April 2015 applications for visas that are more than six months long include an 'immigration health surcharge'.
 The cost is based on the length of the visa that you are applying for.
 Paying this charge as part of your application will mean that you are entitled to receive certain free health services from the National Health Service (NHS) while you are in the UK, but please note that this is not private medical insurance.